CSCI305/CSCI305.github.io/syllabus.md

 ### Instruction
 This course will be taught using the following methods:
 *   Traditional Lectures
-*   Flipped Classroom and Active Learning
+*   Active Group Based Learning
-*   Exercise Driven Learning
+*   Problem-based Learning

 ### Instructor Expectations of Students
 *   Students will actively participate in classroom activities.